Why become a Study Group Facilitator?

 I want to apply.
 Now what?

-If you have the course knowledge and strong communication skills necessary to become a Study Group Facilitator, please check back mid-February for the application for Fall term.
+If you have the course knowledge and strong communication skills necessary to become a Study Group Facilitator, click here to apply for a Winter 2019 position.
+Apply by November 2, 2018 for most consideration.

 Please note that we do not maintain applications from term to term, so anyone who is not offered a position will need to reapply during future application cycles to be considered.